JuanMansilla/Excel-Add-in-Display-Animated-Dashboard/README.md

 ```

 * AnimatedDashboard.js (in the Scripts folder).
-This script file contains code that runs when the task pane app is loaded.
-Specifically, the script consists of commands from the JavaScript JQuery libraries named jquery.easing.1.3.js and jquery-1.7.1.min.js.
+This script file contains code that runs when the task pane add-in is loaded.
+Specifically, the script consists of commands from the JavaScript JQuery libraries named jquery.easing.1.3.js and jquery-1.9.1.min.js.
 This startup script first attaches code to the hover event of the <div> element that has the ID dashboard that contains the menu items.
 The hover event takes two arguments that define what happens when you move the mouse over the menu and then what happens when you move the mouse off of the menu.

 ```JavaScript
 $('#dashboard').hover(